Energy

 - We have installed a Building Management System to nearly 3/4 of our estate to help us better control the heating and hot water systems.

-- Our Sustainability Strategy and Carbon Reduction Plan have been approved in 2022 and sets out our ambitions and pathways to ensure that we continue to reduce our consumption of utilities, increase our sustainability and reduce our carbon footprint
+- Our Sustainability Strategy and Carbon Reduction Plan were approved in 2022 and set out our ambitions and pathways to ensure that we continue to reduce our consumption of utilities, increase our sustainability and reduce our carbon footprint

-- The University has a number of solar photovoltaic panels on site – on the EDEN, Health Sciences, Plas Caerdeon, St Julies Halls of residence and they are currently being installed on Trinity at our Aigburth campus.
+- The University has a number of solar photovoltaic panels on site – on the EDEN, Health Sciences, Plas Caerdeon, St Julies Halls of residence and Trinity.

 - The University has 23 buildings over 250 m2, and all have a Display Energy Certificate rating of D or above.